AbinBVinod/StakeFxdx-Envio/README.md

 before install envio as global
  - npm i -g envio

-Run this only if you are creating new contract
+Run this only if you are creating new subgraph aka-envio
 - envio init

 After setting Up